 Car Buying Strategies

-A Guide to Loans, Credit, and Setting a Budget for Purchasing a Used Vehicle
+A Guide to Loans, Credit, & Setting a Budget for a Used Car

 When you have made the decision to purchase a used vehicle, the excitement and anxiety can often lead to premature decisions about finances that can lead to disaster.
 Before choosing a vehicle, prospective owners should set a firm preliminary budget and not overextend their financial boundaries.
 In order to set limits, you must educate yourself about loans, credit, and debt-to-income ratio.